ToyotaInfoTech/RAMN/docs/general.rst

 RAMN (Resistant Automotive Miniature Network) is a credit-card size ECU testbed for safely studying and researching automotive systems.

-RAMN is a set of PCBs (Printed Circuit Boards) that can be used together to simulate a CAN-FD network of ECUs (Electronic Control Unit).
+RAMN is a set of PCBs (Printed Circuit Boards) that can be used together to simulate a CAN or CAN-FD network of ECUs (Electronic Control Units).

 Main Features